SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling: SPARE Annotation Example

-An example system prompt with evaluation guidelines and user request for MATH dataset under our \texttt{SPARE} framework is provided in Table~\ref{tab:grading_system_user}.
+An example overview of the \texttt{SPARE} framework is presented in Figure~\ref{fig:spare-example-overview}.
+Furthermore, an example system prompt with evaluation guidelines and user request for MATH dataset under our \texttt{SPARE} framework is provided in Table~\ref{tab:grading_system_user}.
 A sample graded output and the list of error categories is provided in Table~\ref{tab:grading_assistant} and Table~\ref{tab:error_categories}, respectively.
+Finally, as LLM-based grading is inherently noisy, \texttt{SPARE} exhibits some failure modes that yield incorrect annotations, examples of which are presented in Table~\ref{tab:failure_modes}.
 Other datasets have their own domain and subject specific evaluation heuristics included in the system prompt.